abilandz/PH8124/Homeworks/Homework_2.md

 ```
 If you are in the same directory where ```hello``` sits, you can circumvent this by using instead ```./hello```.
 If you are outside of that directory, you have to prepend absolute path to that directory before the executable's name ```hello```, which is very tedious and inconvenient.

-What do you need to do to fix this problem permanently, i.e. you want to be able to use the external C/C++ executable in the terminal only by its name **hello**, at any place in the file system, each time you login, and each time you open a new terminal---just like any other **Linux** or **Bash** command?
+What do you need to do to fix this problem permanently, i.e. you want to be able to use the external C/C++ executable in the terminal only by its name **hello**, at any place in the file system, each time you login, and each time you open a new terminal &mdash; just like any other **Linux** or **Bash** command?